NATIONAL OCEANIC AND ATMOSPHERIC ADMINISTRATION | U.S. DEPARTMENT OF COMMERCE

 Population Status

-• There are two stocks of blacktip shark: Gulf of Mexico and Atlantic.
+• There are two stocks of blacktip shark: Atlantic and Gulf of America* (formerly Gulf of Mexico).
 According to the most recent stock assessments:

 • The Atlantic stock is not overfished and not subject to overfishing (2021 stock assessment).
 Summary stock assessment information can be found on Stock SMART.